maptv/decalendar/docs/decalendar.md

 Even though it provides formats for months and weeks, `Decalendar` envisions a world in which these units are replaced by `deks`.
 In terms of scale, `deks` are somewhere between a week and a month, precisely half a day less than a week and a half (1.5 weeks - 0.5 days) and approximately a third of month. `Deks` could provide the functionality of both weeks and months if we followed a `dekly` schedule instead of `weekly` and `monthly` schedules.
 The transition to a `dekly` schedule would be a massive undertaking, but could start with the creation of the digital infrastructure needed for the new system.
 Every desktop and mobile application that uses dates could be adapted to optionally use `deks` instead of weeks and months.

 A major difficulty with our current calendar system is that the date is disconnected from the day of the week.
 In contrast, the day of the `dek` (`dotd`) is simply the last digit of the day number in the `.y` format.
 For example, the first day of the year (`Day 0`) is always a `Zeroday`, the last day of common years (`Day 364`) is always a `Fourday`, and the last day of leap years (`Day 365`) is always a `Fiveday`.
 The day number allows us to distinguish workdays from rest days. `Decalendar` defines `Fourday`, `Eightday`, and `Nineday` as rest days, which means that days with numbers that end in 4, 8, or 9 are days off from work and school.
-In total, there are 109 rest days in a `Decalendar` year, not counting the two holidays, New Year's Day (`Day 0`) and Leap Day (`Day 365`).
+In total, there are 109 rest days in a `Decalendar` year, not counting the only obligatory holiday, Leap Day (`Day 365`).

 #### Gregorian calendar leap day considerations {#sec-leap}

-Unlike Leap Day, New Year's Day is a holiday in both `Decalendar` and the Gregorian calendar.
 New Year's Day is always `Day 0` in `Decalendar` and always January 1 in the Gregorian calendar.
 Therefore, we can say that `Day 0` is synonymous with January 1.
 Every Gregorian calendar date can be represented unequivocally by a positive or a negative day number except for February 29, the Gregorian calendar leap day.
 In leap years, February 29 is `Day 59` and `Day -307`, but in common years `Day 59` is March 1 and `Day -307` is February 28.
 We can write February 29 in the `.m` format as `+1+28` or `-B-01`, but this date cannot exist in the `.y` format without a year.

 The Gregorian calendar leap day represents a threshold in finding the day number equivalents of Gregorian calendar dates.
 If a Gregorian calendar date is below the threshold, we can count on its positive day number to always stay the same, but its negative day number will differ between common years and leap years.
 Conversely, if a Gregorian calendar date is above the threshold, its positive day number will vary between common years and leap years while its negative day number will always remain constant.
 In other words, day numbers greater than -307 and less than 59 (-307 < d < 59) are always synonymous with their corresponding Gregorian calendar dates.
 Numbers below the threshold (-366 <= d <= -307) will decrease by 1 day in leap years, while numbers above the threshold (59 <= d <= 365) will increase by 1 day in leap years.